-Contrary to popular belief, rosé isn’t a blend of white and red wine.
-Instead, you could think of rosé as a wine one step away from becoming red wine.
-To give rosé its famous pink coloring, winemakers shorten the “grape skin contact” phase.
+Contrary to popular belief, rosé isn’t a blend of white and red wine; rather, think of it as being one step away from red.
 To give red wine its bold color, winemakers add plenty of red grape skins to the batch.
-To get rosé wine, they simply add fewer red skins or don’t allow juice to sit in the skins for as long.
+With rosé wine, they simply add fewer red skins or don’t allow juice to sit in the skins for as long.

-The result?
-Rosé has the body of a red wine but the crisp, refreshing nature of a white wine.
-Needless to say, it’s the best of both worlds!
+The result is a wine with the body of a red wine but the crisp, refreshing nature of a white.
+Needless to say, it’s the best of both worlds.

 Most of us call any wine with a pink tint to it rosé.
-While that’s not technically wrong, it’s also not completely right.
-Just like red and white wine, there are dozens of different types of rosés you can enjoy this summer.
+While that’s not technically wrong, it’s also not totally right.
+Just like red and white wine, there are dozens of different types of rosés you can enjoy.
 Depending on what you’re eating, some rosés will complement your meal better than others.

-Like its name implies, save this for lighter meals.
-Summer salads, rice dishes, and spiced curries will usually pair well with very dry rosés.
+Like its name implies, a light off-dry rosé is best for lighter meals.
+Summer salads, rice dishes, and spiced curries pair well with very dry rosés.

-Fruity rosés tend to be a bit of a hit or miss with people — either you really love them or you really don’t.
-If you’re in the former group, consider yourself lucky, because fruity rosés (and fruity wines in general) go well with a number of different foods.
-In particular, fruity rosés love seafood, like lobster, seared salmon, and tuna.
-They also pair nicely with duck, lamb, and white cheeses, like brie.
+Fruity rosés tend to be more hit or miss with people — either you really love them or you really don’t.
+If you’re in the former group, consider yourself lucky, because fruity rosés (and fruity wines in general) go well with many different foods, including seafood (lobster, seared salmon, tuna), duck, lamb, and white cheeses, such as brie.

 Have you yet to find a food that’s too spicy for you?
-If spice is the name of the game when it comes to cooking, you’ll love a full-bodied fruity rosé.
-With the body of a red and the lightness of a white wine, these rosés will go nicely with heavily seasoned Mexican or Indian food.
+If so, you’ll love a full-bodied fruity rosé.
+With the body of a red and lightness of a white, these rosés go nicely with heavily seasoned Mexican or Indian food.

 As one of the most versatile sparkling wines, sparkling rosé tastes delicious with nearly every light appetizer and dessert on.
-If you’re pairing it with cheese and crackers, choose white cheeses, like brie, and prosciutto.
+If you’re pairing it with cheese and crackers, choose white cheeses, such as brie, and prosciutto.
 For dessert, try it with chocolate covered berries.